H.R. 2709: Save Our Sequoias Act

 4

-Health and reforestation plans arrive within 6 months
+Health and replanting plans arrive within 6 months

-A giant sequoia health and resiliency assessment and a reforestation and rehabilitation strategy are both due within 6 months.
-The reforestation plan must also include a timeline for addressing backlog within 10 years of the stewardship agreement.
+A grove-by-grove health and resiliency assessment and a reforestation and rehabilitation strategy are both due within 6 months.
+The replanting strategy also has to lay out a timeline for clearing the reforestation backlog within 10 years.

 5

-At least 15% of funds in the emergency protection program must support Tribal management, conservation, and Tribal historic preservation officers.
-The Tule River Indian Tribe also gets a formal role in the stewardship agreement and coalition.
+At least 15% of the new emergency protection fund must support Tribal management and conservation of giant sequoias, including funding for Tribal historic preservation officers.
+The Tule River Indian Tribe also gets a formal seat in the stewardship agreement and the coalition.

 6

-The bill allows giant sequoia strike teams of up to 10 people, including federal staff, contractors, volunteers, nonprofits, Tribal governments, local governments, and academic institutions, to help carry out restoration and rehabilitation work.
+The bill lets each agency stand up a giant sequoia strike team of up to 10 people, mixing federal staff with contractors, volunteers, nonprofits, Tribal and local governments, and universities, to run the reviews and carry out the on-the-ground work.

 Who benefits from H.R.
 2709?